 The Path to Low Carbon Concrete; Tracking the Proposals

 There are currently many different international, federal, state, and even local standards and proposals regarding what constitutes low carbon concrete.
-What we have found is that each agency seems to be developing its own definition or setting its own standard.
-Most commonly, these seem to be either a target, such as a global warming potential (GWP) number, a reduction from a threshold, or use of specific supplementary cementitious materials (SCM).
+Each agency seems to be developing its own definition or setting its own standard.
+Most commonly, these seem to be a global warming potential (GWP) target, or a reduction from a threshold.
 Here is a summary of some of the things happening.

 NRMCA Regional Numbers

 To begin, the most data-driven GWP numbers for ready mixed concrete in the U.S. are in the National Ready Mixed Concrete Association's (NRMCA) report, “A Cradle-to-Gate Life Cycle Assessment of Ready Mixed Concrete Manufactured by NRMCA Members – Version 3.2,” Dec., 2021.
 It is based on collection of publicly available Type III environmental product declarations (EPD) from concrete producers in the U.S. and Canada.
 The NRMCA report is divided into regions of the U.S. It places California in the Pacific Southwest Region, along with Arizona and Nevada.
 The latest report shows that for a standard 4,000 PSI concrete mix in the region, the average GWP is 323 kg CO2e/m3.